samirbenbouker/Manage_Servers/README.md

 </table>

 ### Get Server By Id
-_This endpoint return server with that id we passed_
+_This endpoint return a Response and we can get a server with that id we passed_
 <table>
   <tr>
     <th colspan="4" >Response: Response </th>